- What do I need for the first lesson?

 - What is the best age to begin music lessons?

 b.
-Parents must be able to commit to practicing daily with their child and attend lessons, group classes, and recitals.
+Parents must be able to commit to practicing daily and listening with their child and attend lessons, group classes, and recitals.

 - When will my child be able to practice independently?